The best yoga blocks 2020: get more from your practice with this useful prop

 On the hunt for the best yoga block to help you take your practice up a notch?
 Read on.
 Yoga blocks are a great way to get your body used to new movements and work your way towards mastering new poses.
-If you're struggling to perfect a pose, need a little extra support while you get into position, or you want to take it easy on some of your joints and muscles, a yoga block is a very handy prop to have.
+If you're struggling to perfect a pose, need a little extra support while you get into position, or want to push your stretches even deeper, a yoga block is a very handy prop to have.

 While all you really need for yoga is a mat (check out our guide to the best yoga mats to kit yourself out), added extras such as a yoga block or strap are inexpensive and can make a big difference to your rate of progress.